tkw1536/blog.guys.wtf/content/drafts/ggman.md

     This is useful to quickly use GitHub's web interface to look at issues, or check on the status of CI.
 -
     `ggman relocate` which moves cloned repositories into the paths that `ggman clone` would have cloned them to.
+    Together with the `--here` filter allows moving repositories not originally within `$GGROOT` into the structure.
 -
     `ggman fix` which updates remote URLs to use their canonical variant.
+    Useful e.g. if some repositories were manually cloned using `https`.

 If you are interested I encourage you to have a look at the [README](https://github.com/tkw1536/ggman?tab=readme-ov-file#ggman) or ask me if you're interested.